grmkris/Closet---eth-global-Buenoes-Aires-2026/apps/marketplace-server/README.md

 ## AI Agent Integration

-From the AI Stilist app, agents can search and purchase items:
+From the Closet app, agents can search and purchase items:

 ```typescript
 // Search marketplace